BawdyAnarchist/quBSD/Future_Development.md

 	- usbjail - Make a dedicated dispjail for usb handling, with some embedded scripts for copying (usbvm too)

 NICVM
-  - Make it a Linux VM so that it can use all the wireless protocols.
+  - Make a Linux VM so that it can use all the wireless protocols.
      - Someone made a post about this in FreeBSD

 net-firewall
-	- There are many exceptions for net-firewall across the board in the scripts
-		- qb-edit ; quBSD.sh ; exec scripts
-	- Perhaps it's time to give jails a "purpose" or a "type", in addition to class.
-		- Type: firewall jail ; nicvm ; usbvm ; gateway VM ;
 	- pf.conf
 		- Currently does not integrate all unique wireguard ports of clients (net-jails).
 		- needs careful review.
 Use chatGPT-4

-qb-pci
-	- summary of PCI devices relevant to user
-	- USB, NIC, maybe others
-	- Show what was is currently passthrough'd
+Are there going to be differences to code into prepare_vm between Linux, Windows, and FreeBSD?

+ULTIMATE LAST CHECK, NEED TO SEARCH ALL "VM" instances, coz of new naming conventions"

 ### UPGRADES